barbasa/expresswork_solutions/README.md

 Here you can find different ways of solving some of the exercises we went through during the last "Node Workshops" meetup (http://www.meetup.com/NodeWorkshops/events/230170170/)

-If you are using Cloud9 and you want to try to access your web app you can run the server this way (see examples in the code):
+To make your application publically accessible, Cloud9 provides a public url.
+You just need to run it using this PORT and IP, and start it pressing the ``Run`` button in the top menu:

 ```app.listen(process.env.PORT, process.env.IP)```